Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Experiments

 \subsection{Objective Performance Measure}

 In each dataset, the test set consists of speech samples of each speaker reading the same sentences.
 Thus, the quality of a converted feature sequence can be assessed by comparing it with the feature sequence of the target speaker reading the same sentence.
-Given two mel-cepstra, $[\hat{x}_1,\ldots,\hat{x}_Q]^{\mathsf T}$ and $[x_1,\ldots,x_Q]^{\mathsf T}$, we can use the mel-cepstral distortion (MCD):

-to measure their difference.
-Here, we used the average of the MCDs taken along the dynamic time warping (DTW) path between converted and target feature sequences as the objective performance measure for each test utterance.
+Here, we used the average of the mel-cepstral distortions (MCDs) taken along the dynamic time warping (DTW) path between converted and target feature sequences as the objective performance measure for each test utterance.